Ranked: happiest countries in the world 2025

 Assessing happiness

 SDSN highlights that its rankings are not an index like the longer-running Human Development Index (HDI) and the more recent Happy Planet Index (HPI).
-These are often influenced by private sponsors and only partly draw on self-assessment – or make no use of it at all.
+Private sponsors often influence these and only partly draw on self-assessment – or make no use of it at all.

 The report principally relies on asking a straightforward, subjective question of more than 1,000 people in each country: